dudajustino/BP-regression-residuals-/README.md

 * "error in the covariate of the mean submodel" <br>
 The program is used to perform simulations of residuals under incorrect specification of the BP model - Error in the covariate of the mean submodel

+*source codes*
+* "Residual_H_Log_Like_BP" <br>
+  This program contains the functions used to calculate the residuals, the hat matrix and the graphs used in the article.